Huddersfield line: History

 At the time of the 1923 Grouping, most of the route followed by the line was over London and North Western Railway (LNWR) metals; the exception was a short stretch around Mirfield, which was the property of the Lancashire and Yorkshire Railway (L&YR).
 The first section of the line, between Huddersfield and Stalybridge, was opened by the Manchester, Stockport and Leeds Railway on 1 August 1849.
 The line became part of the London, Midland and Scottish Railway after 1923.

-The route was furnished with an additional two tracks in 1894, thus giving four tracks between Stalybridge and Leeds.
+The route was furnished with two additional tracks in 1894, thus giving four tracks between Stalybridge and Leeds.
 The loss of traffic through the second half of the 20th century saw these cut back to just two lines and the closure of the Micklehurst (Friezland) loop.

 The length of the line between Manchester Victoria and Holbeck Junction at Leeds is 49 mi, though the Transpennine upgrade work covers the additional section to York which accounts for 76 mi.